Overview

 Technical details

-Since DreamPress resides on Nginx, it is not possible to make any sort of configuration changes.
-Please contact support if you need to customize the nginx.conf file or makes changes that would typically go in an .htaccess file.
+Since DreamPress resides on Nginx, it is not possible to make any configuration changes.
+Please contact support if you need to customize the nginx.conf file or make changes that would typically go in an .htaccess file.

 Each DreamPress instance is set up on DreamHost's cloud computing service called OpenStack.
 A new DreamPress service: